LICE-dev/swane/README.md

 #### Added

 - Mail Settings for mail report at the workflow completion
-- 2D 2T workflow (in Optional Series)
+- 2D Cor T2 workflow (in Optional Series)
 - Unbetted series saved into workflow results
 - New dependency check in Home